BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

     :ref:`simulators`
         Details on which simulator interfaces support dynamic scenarios.

+    :ref:`dynamic scenario semantics`
+        The gory details of exactly how behaviors run, monitors are checked, etc. (probably not worth reading unless you're having a subtle timing issue).

 .. rubric:: Footnotes

 .. [#f1] Or use the :option:`--count` option to have Scenic automatically terminate after